kdugue/rust-101/notes/rust-lang book/rust-lang-book-notes.md

 **10.2 Traits: Defining Shared Behavior**

 - trait: tells Rust compiler about functionality a particular type has and can share with other types; can define shared behavior in an abstract way
+  - allow us to define a set of methods that are shared across different types

 ```rust
 pub trait Summary {